frostwire/frostwire/desktop/README.md

 lots of cool open source projects.
 It was born from the legendary *LimeWire Gnutella* client, but it's evolved a hell of a lot since then.

-FrostWire no longer supports Gnutella,** it's a BitTorrent client, an Internet Radio client and Media Player.**
+**FrostWire is a BitTorrent client, Web Video Downloader and Media Player**, it no longer connects to the Gnutella network.

 Unlike most BitTorrent clients out there, FrostWire focuses on searching files and tries hard to make it as easy and convenient as possible to users.